 Vegetable Oil – Using oil in yeast breads helps create the soft and light texture.
 It is also good for anyone wanting a vegan yeast bread.
 That said, you can certainly replace the oil with an equal amount of melted and cooled butter.

-How to make your own multigrain cereal mix
+Homemade multigrain cereal mix

-Rolled oats, quick oats, steel cut oats, quinoa, flaxseed meal, flaxseed, sesame seeds, oat flakes, rye flakes, barley flakes, cracked wheat, wheat bran, oat bran, millet, buckwheat.
+If you can’t find a pre-mixed multi grain cereal mix, you can mix up your own with a combination of any of the following whole grains: Rolled oats, quick oats, steel cut oats, quinoa, flaxseed meal, flaxseed, sesame seeds, oat flakes, rye flakes, barley flakes, cracked wheat, wheat bran, oat bran, millet, buckwheat.

+Step 1: Start by soaking the multi-grain cereal mix in boiling water for about 20 minutes, or until it cools to just lukewarm.
 Since this dough can start with any number of multigrain cereal mixes, it may absorb the water differently.
 You may find you have less water in the bowl than shown here after it sits for 20 minutes.
 That’s ok :)

+Step 3: Begin adding the flour to the bowl, kneading in as you go.
 Thee secret to a light and fluffy loaf is to not add too much flour!
 In the photo above, you’ll see that the dough with the 4 cups of flour added is loose and wet.
 Yours may be a little less loose, depending on the cereal mix that you used, but it should be very moist at this point.
 That’s what we want.
 You may be tempted to add more flour, but resist the urge to add it at this stage.

 The early browning can also make the loaf look done before it is.
 A large 9×5-inch loaf like this will need a total of 40-45 minutes in the oven to bake through.
 An instant read thermometer is invaluable here to test the loaf for doneness.
 Bake until the internal temperature is 195-205F (I aim for about 200F).